Morris County Landmarks

 The names of the early Ironia families, as well as the later farmers, are reflected in many of the street names.
 Yet Ironia's heritage- both that of the railroad and iron industry that gave Ironia its name, and the tourism and farming industries which sustained it well into the twentieth century, is disappearing.
 Its most lasting monument has proven to be Stryker's store, now Bill's Luncheonette, which has presided over Ironia since 1860, from its vantage point just over the border in Chester Township on Route 513, also known here as Dover-Chester Road.
 In the early days, a forge and a blacksmith shop, located across the side street from the store, and a handful of houses were clustered here, and became known as "Upper Ironia".
 The road between the store and the forge led down to the railroad depot and the planned town, connecting the roads to Chester and Mendham with Ironia.
 The store has served as a Sears and Roebuck outlet, the post office, a stop for travelers passing through to Chester or Dover, and a meeting place for local residents.

 The Crowley family settled in Ironia, on their Breezy Hill goat farm, in the 1940s.
 They purchased the general store from the Strykers, and became Postmasters.
-Bill Crowley worked as Postmaster from 1944 1982, served on the original Ironia Fire Department from its inception in 1947 until the 1960s, and has been owner of Bill's Luncheonette and General Store since 1949.
+Bill Crowley worked as Postmaster from 1944 1982, served on the original Ironia Fire Department from its inception in 1947 until the 1960s, and owned of Bill's Luncheonette and General Store from 1949 until his death in 2006.

 The general store retains much of the character of a store from a by-gone era.
 Many old photographs of Ironia are displayed here along with many other interesting items in this 140 year-old building.
 You can buy newspapers, milk, snacks, toiletries, and other necessities, and the grill is always on, with seating for about 50.
 The store has been a gathering place for locals and travelers alike, and remains so today.
 But there have been changes.